NEW: ezeep Now Supports Native Printer Drivers for Cloud Printing

 When Are Native Printer Drivers Used for Cloud Printing?

 Native printer drivers or original printer drivers are used for all those scenarios when you want to print to special printers with individual printing options, for example, label printing.
 That’s why ezeep now also offers the option to print from the Windows Virtual Desktop to special printers such as sticker printers.
-This makes ezeep for Azure suitable for complex printing infrastructures and heterogeneous printer fleets with all kinds of special devices.
+This makes ezeep Blue suitable for complex printing infrastructures and heterogeneous printer fleets with all kinds of special devices.
 You simply choose to print using either a virtual or a native printer driver as required.

 How Does Cloud Printing Work with Native Printer Drivers?